 Vic Lewis Band Festival

-The beautiful Canadian Rockies come alive with the sound of music each November, as concert and jazz band members strike up the bands!
-The artsPlace Vic Lewis International Band Festival is a two-day, non-competitive event for junior high and school bands.
-Our focus is on learning, with instruction delivered by an international faculty of top tier professional musicians and educators.
+Each November, the Rockies come alive with the sound of music, as concert and jazz band members strike up the bands!
+The artsPlace Vic Lewis International Band Festival is a two-day, non-competitive event for junior high and high school bands.
+Our focus is learning, with instruction delivered by an international faculty of top-tier professional musicians and educators.

 The artsPlace Vic Lewis Band Festival 160.74 KB

-The artsPlace Vic Lewis International Band Festival is always a popular event, not only with attending students and faculty, but with the foundations, institutions and businesses that return year after year as sponsors.
-We wouldn’t exist without their generosity.
+The artsPlace Vic Lewis International Band Festival is always a popular event, not only with attending students and faculty, but with the foundations, institutions, and businesses that return year after year as sponsors.
+We wouldn’t exist without your generosity.
 Thank you!

 The Vic Lewis Story

 In the Bow Valley, the Vic Lewis name is synonymous with band music and student bands.
 A dedicated musician, talented arranger, and devoted teacher, Vic brought bands to the local schools not once, but twice, and introduced hundreds of young students to the music he loved.

 Vic inherited his passion for music from his musician father, who once told him that if he wanted music in the valley, he’d “have to go to the kids.”
 Vic heeded that advice in the 1940s – while he was in his 30s – but it was not without challenge.
 Because Vic didn’t have a teaching certificate, he couldn’t teach in the schools, an obstacle he sidestepped by forming a band parents' association that then convinced the school board to purchase instruments for what quickly became a very popular and long-running after-school program.